The Stochastic-Quantum Theorem: Proof of the Theorem

-Unistochastic matrices are not generally orthostochastic, meaning that they are not guaranteed to be expressible in terms of real orthogonal matrices.
-As a consequence, if one is given a generalized stochastic system whose $N\times N$ transition matrix $\stochasticmatrix\left(t\right)$ is \emph{already} unistochastic, then there is no guarantee that the corresponding $N\times N$ unitary time-evolution operator $\timeevop\left(t\right)$ can be assumed to be a real orthogonal matrix.
-The stochastic-quantum correspondence therefore implies that in order to provide Hilbert-space representations for the most general kinds of generalized stochastic systems, the complex numbers $\mathbb{C}$ will be an important feature of quantum theory.
+Unistochastic matrices are not generally orthostochastic, meaning that they are not guaranteed to be expressible in terms of real-orthogonal matrices.
+As a consequence, if one is given an indivisible stochastic process whose $N\times N$ transition matrix $\stochasticmatrix\left(t\from0\right)$ is \emph{already} unistochastic, then there is no guarantee that the corresponding $N\times N$ unitary time-evolution operator $\timeevop\left(t\from0\right)$ can be assumed to be a real-orthogonal matrix.
+The stochastic-quantum correspondence therefore implies that in order to provide Hilbert-space representations for the most general kinds of indivisible stochastic processes, the complex numbers $\mathbb{C}$ will be an important feature of quantum theory.

-Whether in that case or more generally, of course, one is always free to start with an $N\times N$ time-evolution operator $\dynop\left(t\right)$ in \eqref{eq:StochasticMatrixEntryFromAbsValSqTimeEvOp} whose individual entries are all real.
-With that choice, the $\tilde{N}\times\tilde{N}$ unitary time-evolution operator $\tilde{\timeevop}\left(t\right)$ obtained from the Stinespring dilation theorem will likewise be real, and will therefore be an orthogonal matrix.
+Whether in that case or more generally, of course, one is always free to start with an $N\times N$ time-evolution operator $\dynop\left(t\from0\right)$ in \eqref{eq:StochasticMatrixEntryFromAbsValSqTimeEvOp} whose individual entries are all real.
+With that choice, the $\tilde{N}\times\tilde{N}$ unitary time-evolution operator $\tilde{\timeevop}\left(t\from0\right)$ obtained from the Stinespring dilation theorem will likewise be real, and will therefore be an orthogonal matrix.